Jerry E. Howell

 Also remember there is absolutely NO SUBSTITUTE for mass in a

 machine tool because it will dampen vibration and chatter.
-I use
+I am

 to CNC in January 2007.
 Click here

-out of production for a number of years, but the Maximat Super-11
+had been out of production for a number of years, but sometimes

 E-Mails